bmorris3/arcesetc/docs/paper.md

-At present, the 79 stellar spectral types included in the ``arcesetc`` library span from mid F to mid M stars on the main sequence, a variety of M giants, a handful of O and B, and and a white dwarf and a Wolf-Rayet star.
+At present, the 79 stellar spectral types included in the ``arcesetc`` library span from mid F to mid M stars on the main sequence, a variety of M giants, a handful of O and B, and a white dwarf and a Wolf-Rayet star.
 Contributions from the community are welcome to expand the library to include other spectral types.